Our Listing Policies

 We at Book Sale Finder think it's important to set expectations properly for both the buyers and sellers.
 Book sale organizers are primarily interested in maximizing their revenues, while many book buyers are interested in finding bargains – and maybe an occasional "treasure".
 We believe both these goals can be reconciled by clear, forthright information.
-To this end, Book Sale Finder now asks all free listing advertisers to indicate if books will have been 'picked over' before the sale.
-I.e., some valuable books may be removed before the sale begins.
+To this end, Book Sale Finder asks all free listing advertisers to indicate if books will have been 'picked over' before the sale.
+I.e., if some valuable books may be removed before the sale begins.
 The following are some examples of how books may be 'picked over'.

 - The organizers have removed valuable books to sell online.